atlassian/gostatsd/README.md

   the upstream flush interval.
 Defaults to `1s`.
 - `log-raw-metric`: print metrics received from network to stdout in JSON format.
 - `custom-headers` : a map of strings that are added to each request sent to allow for additional network routing / request inspection.
   Not required, default is empty.
-Example: `--custom-headers='{'region' : 'us-east-1', 'service' : 'event-producer'}'`
+Example: `--custom-headers='{"region" : "us-east-1", "service" : "event-producer"}'`

 Configuring HTTP servers
 ------------------------